The Sky's the Limit!

 Our Hours:

-Fridays noon to 5:00 pm for walk-in visits.
+Thursdays and Fridays noon to 5:00 pm for walk-in visits and tour of the Observatory.
 Need a special group tour?
 Use the form on the Contact Us page to get started.

 Parking

-Evenings and weekends: Some area lots and structures are open evenings and weekends, and permit parking is not enforced.
-The Ann Street Parking Structure (M86), the Catherine Street Structure (M5), the Glen Street Structure (M61), and the School of Public Health II Lot are usually open after 6:00 pm Mon-Fri and on weekends.
+Evenings and weekends: Some area lots and structures are open evenings and weekends.
+The University’s Ann Street Parking Structure (M86), Catherine Street Structure (M5), Glen Street Structure (M61), and School of Public Health II Lot (M28) are usually open after 6:00 pm on weekdays and all day on weekends.

 Parking Information